 The author with Marines at Point du Hoc, Normandy in 2004

-Every year about this time I try to write about D-Day.
-Last year I posted several articles as I had in 2009 as well.
-This year I spent more time on the Battle of Midway writing three articles.
-Today I have been on the road much of the day and as I drove back to my Island Hermitage I began to think about what I wanted to do this year.
-When I have decided to do is to re-post a short research paper that I did for one of my Master’s degree courses tonight and follow it with some articles over the week on specific aspects and personalities of the campaign.
+Since we are now about to begin a time of major repairs to our home due to flooding from an plugged air conditioning condensation drains I have decided to do is to re-post a short research paper that I did for one of my Master’s degree courses tonight, actually posting it on Sunday night for publication today, and hope to follow it up with some more articles over the week on specific aspects and personalities of the campaign.
 What I hope is that people that are not familiar with the campaign as well as those that are can use this as a portal to other resources on the web and in print.

 I have visited Normandy once in 2004 on a trip with the Marines of the Marine Security Force Company Europe that took me to Belleau Wood as well as Normandy.
 In both places I had the good fortune to be able to explain aspects of both battles, at Normandy discussing the invasion from the German side of the fence.
 The Normandy battlefields are well worth visiting.
 Hopefully in the next few years I will get a chance to go back and do some serious exploring.

 General Dwight D Eisenhower Commander in Chief Allied Forces Europe